iraban-dutta/iraban-dutta/README.md

 - Dashboarding (using BI Tools such as Tableau)
 - Applied Statistics (Conditional Probability, Random Variables & Distributions, CLT, Hypothesis Testing, etc )

 Apart from the above, I have a keen interest in ML & DL and how it can be leveraged to solve business problems across different verticals.
-I am currently upskilling in this domian and hope see myself as a skilled professional comfortable to work across the multiple stages in a typical ML project.
+I am currently upskilling in this domian and hope to see myself as a skilled professional comfortable to work across the multiple stages in a typical ML project.

 Prior to working with data, I have had close to 4 years of experience (job + research) as an Analog & Mixed Signal IC Designer.
 I have designed and worked across many blocks that we typically encounter in the signal chain of modern electronic systems such as ADCs, DACs, Osciallators, etc.